godaddy/node-flipr/README.md

 For v0, see [this branch](https://github.com/godaddy/node-flipr/tree/v0).

-**Heads Up** There is a big refactor on the way for 1.0.0.
-Flipr will support multiple sources - YAML and etcd to start.
-The new etcd source will allow you to change configuration on the fly, instead of requiring you to update yaml config files and deploy your application.
-The yaml source will function the same as flipr does now, with a slightly different setup process.
-1.0.0 should be here Soon™.

 ![node-flipr](/flipr.png?raw=true "node-flipr")

 [![Build Status](https://travis-ci.org/godaddy/node-flipr.png)](https://travis-ci.org/godaddy/node-flipr) [![NPM version](https://badge.fury.io/js/flipr.png)](http://badge.fury.io/js/flipr) [![Dependency Status](https://gemnasium.com/godaddy/node-flipr.png)](https://gemnasium.com/godaddy/node-flipr) [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/godaddy/node-flipr/trend.png)](https://bitdeli.com/free "Bitdeli Badge") [![Chat with us!](https://badges.gitter.im/godaddy/node-flipr.png)](https://gitter.im/godaddy/node-flipr)